-This change does not affect CPT coding for outpatient procedures.
+The change does not affect CPT coding for outpatient procedures.

-How are Safety Net Providers Preparing for ICD-10
+Preparing Safety Net Providers for ICD-10